CSBG-LSU/BionoiNet/README.md

 ## Usage
 1. Unzip the .mol2 files located at ```/homology_reduced_folds/mols.zip```.
-2. Download this repository and put it where you extrac the .mol2 files.
+2. Download this repository and put it where you extract the .mol2 files.
 The layout of the project should be like following:
 ```
     .
     ├── BionoiNet